edgedb/easy-edgedb/chapter7/index.md

 }
 ```

+Then we will also add a `property strength -> int16;` to our `Person` type.
+It won't be required because we don't know the strength of everybody in the book.
+Plus, if we made it a `required property`, we would have to choose a default strength for every `Person` object that we already have.

-Then we'll imagine that there are three main doors to enter and leave Castle Dracula, so we `insert` them as follows:
+Now it's time to do an insert.
+We'll imagine that there are three main doors to enter and leave Castle Dracula.
+First update the schema with `edgedb migration create` and `edgedb migrate` as usual, and then `insert` them as follows:

 ```edgeql
 insert Castle {